MadBomber/htm/docs/guides/recalling-memories.md

 **How it works**:

-1. Converts your topic to a vector embedding via Ollama
+1. Converts your topic to a vector embedding via your configured provider (Ollama, OpenAI, etc.)
 2. Finds memories with similar embeddings using cosine similarity
 3. Returns results ordered by semantic similarity